NextCenturyCorporation/mcs-scene-generator/ILE_API.md

     label, one will be randomly chosen.
     - `opposite_x` - The object will be placed in the exact same location as the object referenced by `relative_object_label` except that its x location will be on the opposite side of the room.
-There is no adjustments to find a valid location if another object already exists in location specified by this keyword.
+Its rotation will also be mirrored, though it can be adjusted using the `rotation` property within this keyword location option.
+There are no adjustments to find a valid location if another object already exists in the final location.
     - `opposite_z` - The object will be placed in the exact same location as the object referenced by `relative_object_label` except that its z location will be on the opposite side of the room.
-There is no adjustments to find a valid location if another object already exists in location specified by this keyword.
+There are no adjustments to find a valid location if another object already exists in final location.
     - `random` - The object will be positioned in a random location, as if it did not have a keyword location.
     - `associated_with_agent` - This object will be held by an agent